wp-plugins/wp-csv/readme.txt

 No screenshots available.

 == Changelog ==
-= 1.5.2 =
+= 1.5.3 =
+* Fixed small javascript error that was preventing import and export working for some users = 1.5.2 =
 * Testing of 50000+ records has been done, with some small optimizations.
 * Added report messages to give feedback about memory usage, etc.